 - Search queries

 Using a search engine can disclose highly personal information about you, such as medical issues, employment status, financial information, political beliefs, and other private details.
 This data, of course, will be collected, stored, and linked to your data profile.
-The only way to effectively “opt out” of this data collection, is to keep your data safe and out of the hands of the data collectors.
+The only way to effectively “opt out” of this, is to keep your data safe and out of the hands of the data collectors.

 In this new and improved guide, we’re going to take a deep dive into the world of private search engines, while also covering some FAQs and best practices for keeping your data safe and private.
 Table of contents: